aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDisplayNullString() {#getDisplayNullString--}

+<b>@deprecated.</b> Please use the 'displayNullString' property instead.
 Indicates whether the PivotTable report displays a custom string if the value is null.

 ```javascript
 getDisplayNullString() : boolean;